nigelredding/act65.github.io/about.md

 published: true
 ---

-This place for me to put the things I want other people to see, for the things I don’t want people to see check out this [blog](https://act65com.wordpress.com/) (which is less technical, less polished, more opinionated, and more personal).
+This place for me to put the things I want other people to see, for the things I don’t want people to see, check out this [blog](https://act65com.wordpress.com/) (which is less technical, less polished, more opinionated, and more personal).

 The posts will probably be anything related to cognition, computers and math.
 I like;